 Costs may be higher in some locations (costly room hire fees; less than 10 in the group); Trainee teachers may offer cheaper pilot courses:

 15 hours of supervised tuition in small groups (6-12 people), includes book, 4-track relaxations CD, home practice sheets, hand-outs, support.

-- Usual / Average (based on 12 people with average room hire costs, so please note some YHLB teachers may need to charge more for these ‘specialised’ classes).
+- Usual / Average (based on 12 people with average room hire costs, so please note some YHLB Yoga teachers will need to charge more for these ‘specialised’ classes).
 Payment instalments =

-- £60 + P&P for Resources Pack, YHLB Registration and Support for access onto the YHLB course, contributing to your lifelong healthy living toolkit (payable to our not-for-profit social enterprise).
+- Resources Pack purchased on this website = YHLB Registration for access onto the YHLB course, contributing to your lifelong healthy living toolkit (payable to our not-for-profit social enterprise).
 Get this well ahead of beginning the course, i.e. as soon as your teacher tells you there is a definite course for you to attend.

 - Your GP Practice / Council may be able to offer you the option of this course at a subsidized rate (social prescribing?).

 - Your workplace may offer subsidies / Resources Pack / full-funding / gift of time off work.